microsoft/PowerToys/doc/devdocs/localization.md

 [The localization step](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/pipeline.user.windows.yml#L45-L52) is run on the pipeline before the solution is built.
 This step runs the [build-localization](https://github.com/microsoft/PowerToys/blob/main/.pipelines/build-localization.cmd) script, which generates resx files for all the projects with localization enabled using the `Localization.XLoc` package.

-The [Localization.XLoc](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/build-localization.cmd#L24-L25) tool is run on the repo root, and it checks for all occurrences of `LocProject.json`.
-Each localized project has a `LocProject.json` file in the project root, which contains the location of the English resx file, list of languages for localization, and the output path where the localized resx files are to be copied to.
+The [Localization.XLoc](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/build-localization.cmd#L24-L25) tool is run on the repo root, and it checks for all occurrences of _LocProject.json_.
+Each localized project has a _LocProject.json_ file in the project root, which contains the location of the English resx file, list of languages for localization, and the output path where the localized resx files are to be copied to.
 In addition to this, some other parameters can be set, such as whether the language ID should be added as a folder in the file path or in the file name.
 When the CDPX pipeline is run, the localization team is notified of changes in the English resx files.
-For each project with localization enabled, a `loc` folder (see [loc](https://github.com/microsoft/PowerToys/tree/main/src/modules/launcher/Microsoft.Launcher/loc) for example) is created in the same directory as the `LocProject.json` file.
-The folder contains language specific folders which in turn have a nested folder path equivalent to `OutputPath` in the `LocProject.json`.
-Each of these folders contain one `lcl` file.
-The `lcl` files contain the English resources along with their translation for that language.
+For each project with localization enabled, a `loc` folder (see [loc](https://github.com/microsoft/PowerToys/tree/main/src/modules/launcher/Microsoft.Launcher/loc) for example) is created in the same directory as the _LocProject.json_ file.
+The folder contains language specific folders which in turn have a nested folder path equivalent to `OutputPath` in the _LocProject.json_.
+Each of these folders contain one _.lcl_ file.
+The _.lcl_ files contain the English resources along with their translation for that language.
 These are described in more detail [in the section below](#lcl-files).
 Once the `.resx` files are generated, they will be used during the **Build PowerToys** step for localized versions of the modules.

 Since the localization script requires certain nuget packages, the [restore-localization](https://github.com/microsoft/PowerToys/blob/main/.pipelines/restore-localization.cmd) script is run before running `build-localization` to install all the required packages.
 This script must [run in the `restore` step](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/pipeline.user.windows.yml#L37-L39) of pipeline because [the host is network isolated](https://onebranch.visualstudio.com/Pipeline/_wiki/wikis/Pipeline.wiki/2066/Consuming-Packages-in-a-CDPx-Pipelinhttps://onebranch.visualstudio.com/Pipeline/_wiki/wikis/Pipeline.wiki/2066/Consuming-Packages-in-a-CDPx-Pipeline?anchor=overview) at the `build` step.
 The [Toolset package source](https://github.com/microsoft/PowerToys/blob/86d77103e9c69686c297490acb04775d43ef8b76/.pipelines/pipeline.user.windows.yml#L23) is used for this.